kogorman/sysclone/README.md

 Drives and partitions can be renamed during either the clone or the restore step.
 This is useful to correct for any renaming that occurs because you're booted from an external drive.

 The `-h` option prints a man page for the command.
+The two commands are sybak and syres.

 ## Requirements